-COURSE: Mathematics FACULTY: Mathematics & Numeracy

-LEVEL: National 4 DEPT: Mathematics

-RECOMMENDED ENTRY LEVELS

-Recommendation from teacher

-COURSE DESCRIPTION

-The National 4 Mathematics Course provides learners with opportunities to continue to acquire and develop the mathematical skills that are important for learning, life and work.
-Learners will be able to apply straightforward skills in a variety of mathematical and real-life situations.

-The course comprises 3 units; Expressions & Formulae, Relationships and Numeracy.
+COURSE: Mathematics FACULTY: Mathematics & Numeracy LEVEL: National 4 DEPT: Mathematics RECOMMENDED ENTRY LEVELS Recommendation from teacher COURSE DESCRIPTION The National 4 Mathematics Course provides learners with opportunities to continue to acquire and develop the mathematical skills that are important for learning, life and work.
+Learners will be able to apply straightforward numeracy, algebra, trigonometry, geometry and statistical skills.
+The course comprises of 3 units; Expressions & Formulae, Relationships and Numeracy.
+ASSESSMENT Pupils must pass 3 Unit Assessments and an Added Value Assessment.

-ASSESSMENT

-Pupils must pass 3 Unit Assessments and an Added Value Assessment.
 The course is awarded on a Pass/Fail basis.
 Upon completion of the course, pupils may also be given the opportunity to achieve National 5 Numeracy.

-HOMEWORK

-Pupils will be expected to complete a formal homework exercise for each topic.
-Regular independent revision is also essential.

-CAREER INFORMATION

-This course will help develop the numeracy skills that are essential for everyday life.
+HOMEWORK Pupils may receive some homework during the course.
+Revision work for assessments will be provided.
+CAREER INFORMATION This course will help develop the numeracy skills that are essential for everyday life.
 Problem solving is a transferable skill that can be used in a number of areas of employment.

-COURSE: Mathematics FACULTY: Mathematics & Numeracy

-LEVEL: National 5 DEPT: Mathematics

-RECOMMENDED ENTRY LEVELS

-Recommendation from teacher

-COURSE DESCRIPTION

-The National 5 Mathematics Course allows for the development of skills required to interpret and analyse information and solve problems.
-Learners will be able to select and apply the techniques required for a variety of mathematical and real-life situations.
+COURSE: Mathematics FACULTY: Mathematics & Numeracy LEVEL: National 5 DEPT: Mathematics RECOMMENDED ENTRY LEVELS Recommendation from teacher COURSE DESCRIPTION The National 5 Mathematics Course allows for the development of skills required to interpret and analyse information and solve problems.
+There is a particular focus on Numeracy, algebra, geometry, trigonometry and statistics.
+ASSESSMENT Pupils will be regularly assessed throughout the year in order to measure progress.

-ASSESSMENT

-Pupils will be regularly assessed throughout the year in order to measure progress.

 Upon completion of the course, pupils will sit a Course Assessment, comprising two papers (Non-Calculator and Calculator).
 This course is graded.
 As part of the course, pupils will also be given the opportunity to achieve National 5 Numeracy.

-HOMEWORK

-Pupils will be expected to complete regular 'finishing-off' homework and a formal homework exercise for each topic.
-Regular independent revision is also essential.

-CAREER INFORMATION

-The course will be of relevance to pupils who wish to pursue a career in areas such as science, engineering, technology or finance.
+HOMEWORK Pupils will be expected to complete homework on a regular basis.
+Revision for assessments and additional independent work is expected.
+CAREER INFORMATION The course will be of relevance to pupils who wish to pursue a career in areas such as science, engineering, technology or finance.
 Analysis, logic and problem solving are transferable skills that can be used in a number of sectors.

-COURSE: Applications of Mathematics FACULTY: Mathematics & Numeracy

-LEVEL: National 5 DEPT: Mathematics

-RECOMMENDED ENTRY LEVELS

-Recommendation from teacher

-COURSE DESCRIPTION

-Previously known as Life skills Mathematics, the National 5 Applications of Mathematics Course allows for the development of skills required to be able to handle information and mathematical tasks in both personal life and in the workplace.
-The course allows learners to draw conclusions and justify decisions based on data presented in a variety of forms.
-The course differs from Mathematics in the reduced level of algebra and trigonometry content.
+COURSE: Applications of Mathematics FACULTY: Mathematics & Numeracy LEVEL: National 5 DEPT: Mathematics RECOMMENDED ENTRY LEVELS All pupils will start S3 on a Maths pathway working towards National 5 or National 4 in S4.
+Towards the end of S3, selected pupils will be directed on the Applications of Maths pathway.
+COURSE DESCRIPTION The National 5 Applications of Mathematics Course allows for the development of skills required to be able to handle information and mathematical tasks in real-life contexts.
+There is a particular focus on Numeracy, finance, geometry and statistics.
+The course differs from Mathematics in the reduced level of algebra and trigonometry.
+ASSESSMENT Pupils will be regularly assessed throughout the year in order to measure progress.

-ASSESSMENT

-Pupils will be regularly assessed throughout the year in order to measure progress.

 Upon completion of the course, pupils will sit a Course Assessment, comprising two papers (Non-Calculator and Calculator).
 This course is graded.

 As part of the course, pupils will also be given the opportunity to achieve National 5 Numeracy.
-HOMEWORK Pupils will be expected to complete regular 'finishing-off' homework and formal homework exercises.
-Regular independent revision is also essential.
+HOMEWORK Pupils will be expected to complete homework on a regular basis.
+Revision for assessments and additional independent work is expected.
 CAREER INFORMATION The course will be of relevance to pupils who wish to pursue a career in areas of finance or data analysis.
 In many cases, Applications of Mathematics is accepted as an alternative to Mathematics for careers such as Primary teaching, social work or nursing.
 Analysis, logic and problem solving are transferable skills that can be used in a number of sectors